connercms/Console-Photo-Viewer/README.md

 A NodeJS console application for fetching albums from the LT web service and "drawing" them to the terminal window.

-The application requests a photo from the web service as an array buffer and uses the [sharp](https://www.npmjs.com/package/sharp) npm package to resize it to fit the user's terminal window.
-I then iterate over the array buffer values, sample each RGB byte, and use the [chalk](https://www.npmjs.com/package/chalk) npm package to draw an appropriately colored ASCII character to the screen, thus recreating the photo in ASCII.
+A user may browse by album, then choose a photo from the selected album to view.
+The photo may be viewed as ASCII art directly in the console or as the original image in the user's default browser.

-Below each photo is also a link to open the original photo in the user's browser (might have to CTRL + click based on terminal).
+The ASCII art is created by storing the photo response from the web service as an array buffer and using the [sharp](https://www.npmjs.com/package/sharp) npm package to resize it to fit the user's terminal window.
+The array buffer values are then iterated over, sampling each RGB byte value to generate the individual ASCII color, and using the [chalk](https://www.npmjs.com/package/chalk) npm package to color the console output.

 > Note: Photo resolution is tied to user's terminal window width, therefore image output clarity is improved with a larger terminal window size.